torikerr/wheat-data/README.md

 wheats_dbyclassbyqtr_1_Jan2017.xlsx : additional data separated by wheat class

-Final Report : txt
+Final Report : text page containing additional reporting information for this assignment

-Metadata :
+wheat-metadata.xml : XML file containing the metadata schema and information used for this data set

 4220-termproj01-kerr.docx : text document containing the data and metadata profile for this data set (LIS4220 Term Project Part 1 - Data and Metadata Profile)